Overview

 PHP code can be added to your (child) theme's functions.php file.
 Alternatively, you can use the Custom Hooks add-on, or a code snippets plugin.
 More info

-add_filter( 'facetwp_pre_filtered_post_ids', function( $post_ids, $class ) { $remove = [42,43,44]; // The post IDs to be removed $post_ids = array_diff($post_ids, $remove); return $post_ids; }, 10, 2 );
+add_filter( 'facetwp_pre_filtered_post_ids', function( $post_ids, $class ) { if ( 'recipes/vegetarian' == $class->http_params['uri'] ) { // Change 'recipes/vegetarian' to your page URI $remove_ids = [42,43,44]; // Remove these post IDs $post_ids = array_diff( $post_ids, $remove_ids ); } return $post_ids; }, 10, 2 );

-Show only a selection of post IDs in the results:
+Keep only a selection of post IDs

 How to use custom PHP code?